 All the things you have talked about doing together.

-One of my favorite dates my Snowman and I have done is an all day date.
+One of my favorite dates Tuomas and I had is an all-day date.
 We started the day by getting brunch and then explored the city he lives in.
 After walking around we went to a museum that we were both interested in.
 Then went to the movies and after the movies grabbed dinner and drinks.

 What I loved the most about this date was how laid back it was.
 Something that couples do that live in close proximity to each other.

 Meeting Family and Friends

 I had a hard time deciding what category this fits under.
 Personally, I would like to know before the meet-up if I am planning on meeting family and friends.

 It’s enough stress meeting your partner then you start adding meeting the parents, siblings, bff’s.
 I would have a panic attack for sure.

 However, I also recommend meeting family and friends at some point during the meet-up, especially if you are staying longer than just a few days.

 Why is this important?
 You get to see how your partner interacts with the people they love.

 Is your partner’s family supportive of y’all’s relationship?
 What do you think of your partner’s relationship with their friends?